 For all of our recommendations, check out our full best electric cars list now.

-You can also read about my thoughts on renting an electric car for my vacation.
+You can also read about my thoughts on renting an electric car for my vacation, and how you can maximize your electric car range in winter.